This set of Cytogenetics Multiple Choice Questions & Answers (MCQs) focuses on “Homologous DNA Recombination”.

 d) Branch point

-Explanation: The point where the two strands complementary to a single strand meet is known as branch point.
+Explanation: The point where the two strands complementary to a single strand meet is known as a branch point.
 Chimera is a protein made by combining domains from two different proteins.

 4. Holliday intermediate could be mistaken for ___________ under microscope.